|The Ketchikan sign over the boulevard.|

 |A little bit of snow atop a mountain near the town.|

 Yesterday, I told Tom how much I’d enjoy “living” in Alaska during the summer months away from the crowds and commotion.
-It truly is breathtaking and there’s no doubt that living in more remote locations would provide that “small town” feel we both so much love.
+It truly is breathtaking, and no doubt living in more remote locations would provide that “small town” feel we both love so much.

 |At times, we forgot we were on US soil once again.|